RnDAO/uiComm/README.md

 ## Overview

-Welcome to the `rndao` project!
+Welcome to the `Togethercrew` project!
 This repository contains a Next.js application with a rich set of features and dependencies geared towards building a robust and scalable web application.

 ## Getting Started